-Plan for Professional Growth Select one of the following formats: a.
-2-3-page essay (single spaced) b.
-Letter to a mentor teacher c.
-Narrated video (maximum 5 minutes) d.
-Narrated PowerPoint (maximum 5 minutes) 1.
-Describe Your Strengths and Weaknesses as an Educator 2.
-Describe Your Plan for Growth as an Educator After Graduation 3.
-Describe Your Plan to Continuously Communicate with Peers, Community, and Mentors 4.
-Describe 1-2 Prior Experiences Where You Have Addressed Your Personal Biases and Moved Toward Culturally Responsive Pedagogy 5.
+Plan for Personal Growth

+Select one of the following formats:

+- a.
+2-3-page essay (single spaced) - b.
+Letter to a mentor teacher - c.
+Narrated video (maximum 5 minutes) - d.
+Narrated PowerPoint (maximum 5 minutes) - 1.
+Discuss Your Strengths and Weaknesses as an Educator - 2.
+Describe Your Plan for Growth as an Educator After Graduation - 3.
+Describe How You Plan to Continuously Communicate with Peers, Community, and Mentors - 4.
+Describe 1-2 Prior Experiences Where You Have Grown in Addressing Your Personal Biases and Moved Toward Culturally Responsive Pedagogy - 5.
 Describe Your Plan to Stay Informed of Current Content and Pedagogical Knowledge